innolitics/n2y/README.md

 ## Changelog

+### v0.7.2

+- Fix bug in mermaid by fixing error image file path.

+### v0.7.1

+- Handle graphical syntax errors in mermaid plugin and update end to end test.

+### v0.7.0

+- Fix bug by adding block id to save file function in mermaid plugin and getting tests to pass.

+### v0.6.9

+- Fix bug by naming files by the block id instead of the page id.

 ### v0.6.8

 - Fix bug by conditionally deleting the id property of property types when copying database children.